Deepikavenkatesaan/Stock-Microservices-Using-Python/README.md

-# stock-microservices-jaeger-tracing-python
+# Stock Trading Application with Alpaca API Using Python

 ## Introduction

-The application leverages the Alpaca API to perform actions such as retrieving stock information, placing buy and sell orders, viewing order history, and more.
-It provides a

-set of microservices, each focused on a specific functionality.
+This repository contains a set of Python scripts that utilize the Alpaca API to perform various tasks related to stock trading.
+These scripts are designed to be modular

+and can be used together to build a comprehensive stock trading application.

+### 1. Install Dependencies:

+pip install alpaca-trade-api

+### 2. Set Alpaca API Credentials:

+Replace the ALPACA_API_KEY and ALPACA_SECRET_KEY variables in the scripts with your own API credentials.

+### 3. Run the Scripts:

+You can now run the individual scripts based on your requirements.

 ## Microservices Overview and Function Signature: